 ITEMS IN AFP WITH KEYWORD:

-ACIP Releases Influenza Vaccination Updates for 2013-2014 [Practice Guidelines]
+ACIP Releases Recommendations for Influenza Vaccination, 2015-2016 [Practice Guidelines]

-The Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP) has updated its annual guidelines for routine influenza vaccination in 2013–2014.
-Vaccination is recommended for all persons six months or older who do not have contraindications.
+The Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP) has released its yearly recommendations for routine influenza vaccination in the 2015–2016 season.

 New guidelines in pneumococcal immunization policy reflect evidence for the expansion of PCV13 to persons older than 65 years and to some high-risk younger adults, and afford the opportunity to improve the health of adults.